SMC-AAU-CPH/SPIS/README.md

 Signal Processing for Interactive Systems
 ================

-Cumhur Erkut, Anders Bargum, and Ernests Lavrinovits.
+Cumhur Erkut, Anders Bargum, and Mubarik Jamal Muuse

-With previous material from Jesper R Jensen and Jesper K Nielsen.
+With previous material from Jesper R Jensen, Ernests Lavrinovits, and Jesper K Nielsen.

 A graduate course in Aalborg University Medialogy and Sound & Music Computing programs.